krbnite/krbnite.github.io/_posts/2017-05-11-Accessing-Jupyter-Notebooks-and-TensorBoard-on-AWS.md

 To use a Jupyter Notebook or TensorBoard on AWS is straightforward on a personal account.
-It's a little trickieryou're using a work account with restricted permissions.
+It's a little trickier if you are using a work account with restricted permissions.
 In this post, I will lay out my experience with both scenarios.

 # Personal Account

 Richard Feynman is quoted as saying, "Physics is to mathematics like sex is to masturbation."
 This basically is what a GPU is to deep learning.
 Have you ever trained on a GPU after only ever training on your laptop's CPU?
 Sure, you will use a CPU afterwards, and it will still be ... nice.
 But only when a GPU is not around!

 I've been participating in Udacity's [Deep Learning NanoDegree Foundation](https://www.udacity.com/course/deep-learning-nanodegree-foundation--nd101) since January.
-For the first several assignment, I simply used my laptop.
+For the first several assignments, my laptop was good enough.
 But as the projects got more complex (e.g., convolutional nets) and the data sets got bigger, we were given $100 worth of AWS credits so that we could run our deep neural nets on a GPU.

 It was amazing.